mmiranda222/.statsuite/content/install-source-code/windows-stat-core-services.md

   5 .
 Clone the maapi.net tool repository.- *This tool will be used to initialize the structure databases.*

-This is a private eurostat's repository, therefore you need to provide your login credentials. `Replace YOURUSERNAME and YOURPASSWORD `
+This is a private Eurostat repository, therefore you need to provide your login credentials. `Replace YOURUSERNAME and YOURPASSWORD `

 ```sh
 git clone -b master --single-branch --recurse-submodules https://YOURUSERNAME:YOURPASSWORD@webgate.ec.europa.eu/CITnet/stash/scm/sdmxri/maapi.net.git
 ```

-> **WARNINNG!** - This repository has two git submodules (msdb.sql and authdb.sql) that are clonned with the command "--recurse-submodules".
+> **WARNING!** - This repository has two git submodules (msdb.sql and authdb.sql) that are cloned with the command "--recurse-submodules".
 If you are behind a network security firewall, these submodules might not be cloned.
 To clone them manually use the commands:
 >  -  git clone -b master --single-branch --recurse-submodules https://YOURUSERNAME:YOURPASSWORD@webgate.ec.europa.eu/CITnet/stash/scm/sdmxri/msdb.sql.git maapi.net/src/Estat.Sri.Mapping.MappingStore/resources
 >  -  git clone -b master --single-branch --recurse-submodules https://YOURUSERNAME:YOURPASSWORD@webgate.ec.europa.eu/CITnet/stash/scm/sdmxri/authdb.sql.git maapi.net/src/Estat.Sri.Security/resources

   6 .
 Clone the NSI web service repository

-This is a private eurostat's repository, therefore you need to provide your login credentials. `Replace YOURUSERNAME and YOURPASSWORD`
+This is a private Eurostat repository, therefore you need to provide your login credentials. `Replace YOURUSERNAME and YOURPASSWORD`
 ```sh
 git clone -b 7.10.0 --single-branch https://YOURUSERNAME:YOURPASSWORD@webgate.ec.europa.eu/CITnet/stash/scm/sdmxri/nsiws.net.git
 ```